CUH Logo

 Introduction

-You have been asked to produce a sample of your semen for storage (cryopreservation) at the andrology laboratory at Cambridge IVF as part of your treatment pathway.
+You have been asked to produce a sample of your semen for storage (cryopreservation) at the Andrology Laboratory at Cambridge IVF as part of your treatment pathway.

 Certain medical and surgical treatments and procedures can affect your reproductive function, sometimes permanently, meaning you will no longer be able to produce sperm.
 By providing samples of your semen prior to this treatment for freezing and storage we are able to use assisted conception techniques later on in your life to help you to have a family and father a child of your own.